As one handmade bike show calls it quits for 2022, another has announced its creation.

 The North American Handmade Bicycle Show (NAHBS) had to cancel its event for three years straight now, citing lack of exhibitor interest for the cancellation of its September show in Denver.
 NAHBS organizers say they'll try again in 2023, but there's competition now with bike makers and vendors flocking to the newly announced handmade bike show called MADE.

-Set to open its doors in September 2023, the Portland-based bike show has already attracted more than 170 frame builders and industry vendors, keen to take advantage of the show's unique format.
+Set to open its doors on August 24, 2023, the Portland-based bike show has already attracted more than 170 frame builders and industry vendors, keen to take advantage of the show's unique format.

 Billy Sinkford, ECHOS VP and MADE spokesperson, says the Portland-based bike show has staying power.